 3. Supported Content Types

-Aspectran’s DefaultRestResponse automatically transforms data into various media types based on the client’s request without additional configuration.
+Aspectran’s DefaultRestResponse automatically transforms data into various media types based on client requirements without requiring third-party library configuration.

 | Media Type | Extension | Description |